Joseph di Pasquale: Career

 Di Pasquale claims a lack of identity in contemporary globalized architecture, considers himself an architectural storyteller and a seeker of new interpretations for the contemporary city.
 In the book "Dense City" he identifies a structural relationship between urban density and cultural identity in urban fabric and architecture.

 He states "the contemporary city is no longer able to generate significant urban space because the modern architecture has abandoned the idea of "facade", which means the idea to orient the buildings, therefore the city no longer looks toward its space, but it's made by architectures that are meant to be looked upon as single sculptures or objects".
 Since 2008, he has produced several works on cultural dissemination with lectures and conferences in Italy, China, Russia and the United States.
 He has been an observer of the historical meeting between Chinese tradition and the western contemporary society in the early 21st century.
 In 2013, he declared to the Il Sole 24 Ore that contemporary Chinese society and architecture are "seeking the contemporary transposition of its millenary tradition".
 Di Pasquale is the author of many articles in "L'Arca International" magazine In his academic research he defines and investigates hybrid modular systems and concepts in terms of process innovation linked with the ongoing deep changes of lifestyles and housing habits in contemporaneity.

 In the further development of experimental research on the innovation of residential typologies in urban contexts, Joseph di Pasquale defines the concept of adaptive housing which inverts the relationship between user needs and the size of the accommodation: instead of the users adapting to the dimensions of the home, it is the home that expands and shrinks according to the evolving needs of individuals and families over time.

 In 2023 he designed the first adaptive housing building and founded a development company for its construction in Milan, financing the operation through crowdfunding.

-He has been appointed by the Italian Ministry of Foreign Affairs as the Ambassador of Italian Design Day 2024 and in that capacity gives numerous lectio magistralis at Italian Consulate in Guanzghou, at South Chian University of Technology in Guangzhou and Shenzhen in China.
+He has been appointed by the Italian Ministry of Foreign Affairs as the Ambassador of Italian Design Day 2024 and in that capacity gives numerous lectio magistralis at Italian Consulate in Guangzhou, at South China University of Technology in Guangzhou and Shenzhen in China.

 In 2024 he published the book Esseri Urbani, la città relazionale e i nuovi paradigmi dell’abitare (Urban Beings, the Relational City and the New Paradigms of Housing) in which he theorized the concept of the “relational city,” according to which the physical city in history is nothing more than the materialization of the relational geometry of humankind in its historical evolution.
 Intervention on the city can no longer be done according to a modeling approach but based on the concept of relational density, through which to intercept and interpret the housing desire of individuals and communities taken as a "relational good" underlying urban quality.
 From this perspective, urban and housing policies are thus configured as adaptive strategies that are structurally open to evolving behaviors and relational densification.